compsocialscience/summer-institute/host.md

 In order to apply to host a partner site, please complete [this application](https://docs.google.com/document/d/12S49nMOtPJb_h6OZkEuexjuQEubIPRa06r9TddIyF5Q/edit?usp=sharing) and send it to rsfcompsocsci[at]gmail[dot]com.
 We do not yet have deadlines for applying to host a location for SICSS 2021.

-### How to Apply

-In order to apply to host a partner site, please submit [this form](https://docs.google.com/document/d/1E_9pcF3D7qbMUqKdGm8-bokOa_32l-dBylzT8HYviBA/edit?usp=sharing) to rsfcompsocsci@gmail.com by November 1st, 2019.
-We will make our best effort to get back to you by November 15th, 2019.

 ### Frequently asked questions

 ##### What if I can’t run the partner location during the scheduled dates?